 Although Bookdonors started with the aim of raising funds for charities - and that purpose still remains - Hayworth feels its biggest achievement has actually been the social element.
 "Creating employment for those furthest from the job market has been great," he says.
 "I've seen people's lives changed because of their involvement with Bookdonors."

-The organisation has big plans for the future and although the business start-up phase is now over, there is plenty of hard work ahead to make use of the opportunities needed to grow the organisation over the next five years.
+The organisation has big plans for the future and although the business start-up phase is now well and truly over, there is plenty of hard work ahead to make use of the opportunities needed to grow the organisation.

 Reproduced with kind permission from the CIC Regulator.
 Visit the organisation's website for more information about setting up and running a CIC.